-The application must use only one of the two initialization sequences: rtems.initialize_executive_executive_executive_and rtems.initialize_executive_late.
+The application must use only one of the two initialization sequences: rtems.initialize_executive or rtems.initialize_executive_early and rtems.initialize_executive_late.

-4.4.4 SHUTDOWN_EXECUTIVE - Shutdown RTEMS
+4.4.4 SHUTDOWN_EXECUTIVE - Shutdown RTEMS CALLING SEQUENCE:

-'''

 procedure Shutdown_Executive(

 result : in RTEMS.Unsigned32

 );

-'''

 This directive is called when the application wishes to shutdown RTEMS and return control to the board support package.
 The board support package resumes execution at the code immediately following the invocation of the rtems.initialize_executive directive.